 In the healthcare data warehouse design phase, the main data architecture is designed according to the organization’s requirements and business rules.
 Tools like Astera DW Builder are used to design a data model and define the healthcare data warehouse schema.
-Here, a visual data model is used to draw relationships between different entities of various data sources in the most optimized way.
+Here, a visual data model is used to draw relationships between different entities of various data sources in the most optimized way through machine learning.
 Moreover, all the required data sources of the healthcare provider are made part of the data model.

 Development phase involves building out data pipelines for extracting data from relevant sources, transforming and preparing it in a structured format, and loading it into data storage.
 Here, requisite infrastructure is rolled out to make way for data warehouse deployment.

 In the deployment phase, the data models and schemas are implemented on the data storage layer of your choice.
 Deployment can be carried on premises or any cloud provider such as Azure, Amazon Redshift, or Snowflake.